Ebony Pearl Jones

 - Phone: 919-513-2219

-I was born and raised in Albuquerque, New Mexico, where she also worked as a Licensed Practical Nurse for ten years before deciding on graduate school in the humanities.
+I was born and raised in Albuquerque, New Mexico, where I also worked as a Licensed Practical Nurse for ten years before deciding on graduate school in the humanities.
 I studied history at New York University where I completed my Ph.D. in 2017 and was a 2015-17 Predoctoral Fellow at the University of Virginia’s Carter G. Woodson Institute for African-American and African Studies.

 Teaching and Research Interests